 What do UMC Grants do?

-100% of UMC’s donations are applied to our Grant Program.
 UMC’s grants are funded through individual and private foundation contributions.
-Click here to donate so we can award more dollars to local agencies.
+Click here to donate so we can support local agencies even better.

 UMC offers an open competitive grants process which supports nonprofit agencies in Knox and Waldo counties working in the areas of food, housing, health & safety and economic security.
 For more information about our grant program, click here.